By Globalization PartnersJanuary 2021

-Question #4: What are the possible consequences of contractor misclassification?
+Question #4: What are the possible consequences of worker misclassification?

-Many companies think that they can get away with hiring international contractors to serve the purpose of employees to save money.
-The reality is that local authorities have procedures in place to identify contractor misclassification.
+Many companies think that hiring international contractors to serve the purpose of employees is the best approach to saving money on employer costs.
+The reality is that local authorities have procedures in place to identify worker misclassification.

 - Payment irregularities